oktadev/okta-blog/_source/_posts/2019-04-01-spring-boot-microservices-with-kubernetes.md

 ```

-You also need to add the following to your `src/main/resources/application.properties` file (filling in your own Oktadeveloper URL, something like dev-123456.okta.com):
+Make sure the Okta CLI added the following to your `src/main/resources/application.properties` file:

 ```properties
 spring.security.oauth2.resourceserver.jwt.issuer-uri=https://{yourOktaDomain}/oauth2/default
 ```

 This tells Spring where it needs to go to authenticate the JSON web token (JWT) that you're going to generate in a moment.
+You can delete the client ID and secret for tighter security.

 Finally, you need to add a new Java class called `SecurityConfiguration.java`: